Is Samarkand Worth Visiting? The Lowdown

 The Hazrati Hizr Mosque was built between 1854 and 1919 on the foundations of an existing structure and measures 16m x 30m.
 It is known to have been built to an outstanding architectural standard.
 Close by is a separate minaret.

-Just be aware that you are not allowed to take photos inside this mosque.
-We did not enter ourselves but chose instead to enjoy the street views.
+Please be aware that you are not allowed to take photos inside this mosque.
+We did not enter ourselves but chose to enjoy the street views instead.

 Hazrati-Hizr-Mosque,-Samarkand